IBM/sonar-cryptography/docs/DETECTION_RULE_STRUCTURE.md

 At this point, you should have repeated all the steps starting from the `withMethodParameter` to here as many times as there are parameters in the function that you want to capture.

-Then, `buildForContext(IDetectionContext detectionValueContext)` defines the detection context ([`IDetectionContext`](../engine/src/main/java/com/ibm/engine/model/context/IDetectionContext.java)) for all the detected values of your rules (but detections from dependent rules have their own context).
+Then, `buildForContext(IDetectionContext detectionValueContext)` defines the detection context ([`IDetectionContext`](../engine/src/main/java/com/ibm/engine/model/context/IDetectionContext.java)) for all the detected values of your rule (but detections from dependent rules have their own context).
 A detection context is therefore linked to each detected value, and is designed to categorize your findings and to help you carry additional information that is not present in the detected value.
 For example, let's say you want to capture the instantiation `new PKCS7Padding()`.
 You can write your detection rule with a top level detection `shouldBeDetectedAs(new ValueActionFactory<>("PKCS7"))`.
 In order to specify that `PKCS7` is a padding, you can use the detection context, by using `buildForContext(new CipherContext(CipherContext.Kind.PADDING))`.
 This context first coarsely categorizes your finding as related to ciphers, and specifies more precisely that it is a padding.

-After, we have `inBundle(IBundle bundle)` that requires us to link our rule to a bundle identifier.
+After, we have `inBundle(IBundle bundle)` that requires us to link our rule to a bundle identifier ([`IBundle`](../engine/src/main/java/com/ibm/engine/rule/IBundle.java)).
 Indeed, we may have several functions or constructors doing the same thing, typically all having the same name, but differing by the various parameters they have.
 In this case, we have to write one detection rule per function.
 But using the same bundle identifier for all these rules, we can specify that these rules all belong together.